 Rule #4: Do not damage the productivity of soils in areas designated for agricultural use.

-Certain lands in the rural area and in the Greenbelt have been designated as Agricultural Resource Areas on Schedules A or B of the Official Plan.
+Certain lands in the rural area and in the Greenbelt have been designated as Agricultural Resource Areas on Schedules B, C11 and C12 of the Official Plan.
 These lands have productive soils and are intended for farming.
 To help protect these soils, the by-law prohibits the removal of topsoil or any other activities that would reduce their agricultural productivity.
 Exceptions are provided for normal activities in these areas such as farming, approved developments and yard maintenance.

 Rule #5: Get City approval before working in or within 30 m of significant natural areas in the area shown on Schedule B of the by-law.